leomccormack/Spatial_Audio_Framework/extras/safwwise/SAFWWISE.md

 # safwwise

-**safwwise** is an initiative tasked with demonstrating how SAF may be integrated into [Wwise](https://www.audiokinetic.com/products/wwise/) plug-ins.
+**extras/safwwise** is an initiative tasked with demonstrating how SAF may be integrated into [Wwise](https://www.audiokinetic.com/products/wwise/) plug-ins.
 The work should be viewed very much as a "proof-of-concept", and it is far from a finished product.
 However, it has been released as an open-source project, in the hope that it may prove useful for those interested in bringing SAF functionality to Wwise.

 ## plugin_template